-Our lab focuses on advancing the field of plant-microbe interactions by studying the biology of S. enterica in association with plants.
+Our lab focuses on advancing the field of plant-microbe interactions by studying the biology of Salmonella enterica in association with plants.
 We are interested in the genes and mechanisms required for S. enterica plant colonization.

 The evidence that plants are a common host of human enteric pathogens, such as Salmonella enterica and Escherichia coli is now overwhelming.
 There is strong scientific consensus that these human pathogens are also plant-associated microbes.
 We take a diverse approach to study these plant – microbe interactions from bacterial genetics to computational biology.
 Our goal is to develop cutting edge studies focusing on S. enterica while spring boarding off the wealth of scientific knowledge available for its famous cousin, E. coli.